 Very intriguing, we thought.
 As very curious people, we wanted to know more about this game.
 It seemed like a perfect venture for the handful of game aficionados among us.
 We played the game and had a great time, chatting about it into the next day, over coffee.

 Because of the way our brains work, the discussion turned to how the game scenario reminds us quite a bit of how we work; how empathy is a natural element in our practice.

 Consultants talking about consulting — cool.
 Very meta.
 But how do these things actually correlate?

 The broader business role and practice of consulting can be hard to pin down in a succinct definition because there are many different specialities and methodologies, sometimes resulting in confusion around what it is.

 A consulting firm typically provides niche capabilities and services, advising a specific group or industry of clients.
 For example, Emelar advises organizations – specifically, clients at businesses who have chosen Salesforce as a powerful tool to help them achieve business objectives.

-We weren’t sure what Magic Maze was all about, but got a decent idea by reading the colorful box and instructions, asking questions about it to see if it would be fun for the group.
+We weren’t sure what Magic Maze was all about, but got a decent idea by reading the colorful box and instructions, asking Jason questions to see if it would be fun for the group.
 We were totally sold and convinced to jump into the game.
-As if the look of sheer delight on our friend Jason’s face wasn’t already convincing enough!?
+(As if the look of sheer delight on our friend Jason’s face wasn’t already convincing enough!?)
 What did we have to lose?
 Let’s do this!